 Venice’s Community and Historical Resources

 Community character is reflected in how a community is built and how people live in it.
 Issues of community character and historic preservation are important to the City of Venice because they address the qualities that provide Venice with its sense of place.
 By identifying what makes Venice unique and truly livable, the City is able to determine what resources are needed and define its future planning priorities.
-The Department of Historical Resources assists the City in these efforts.
+The Division of Historical Resources assists the City in these efforts.

 City of Venice Vision Statement